Dimitrios Giannoulopoulos

 Teaching and supervision

 Dimitrios has designed and is coordinating Goldsmiths’ pioneering Law LLB and LLM degrees (3 undergraduate and 4 postgraduate), providing leadership on learning and teaching and the student experience in these programmes since launch and enabling the achievement of UK-leading rankings for the LLB.
 The Complete University Guide Law League Table 2024 has ranked Goldsmiths Law as #1 in the UK for 'student satisfaction'.
 In the NSS 2022, the Department was ranked #1 in the UK for 'intellectually stimulating teaching' and 'organisation of the degree', and #3 in the UK, #1 in London, #1 in South of England for 'learning opportunities'.
-In the NSS 2023, the Department was in the Top 10 in the UK for 'student voice', 'how good our staff are at explaining things', 'how often staff make the subject engaging' and 'how clear it is that students’ feedback is acted on'.
+In the NSS 2024, the Department was #4 in the UK on the 'quality of teaching' and joint #1 in the UK on the question of 'how good staff are at explaining things'.

 Dimitrios' teaching practice blends traditional teaching methods with a range of experiential learning activities, assessment by student engagement, immersing students in legal London as well as integrating legal theory with legal practice, procedure and ethics.